rakhimov/scram/doc/fta_probability_calc.rst

 ========================================================

 Approximate calculations are implemented in order to reduce calculation time.
-The series expansion of the exact formula is applied as in OpenFTA.
+The series expansion of the exact formula is applied.
 This feature is the default.
 The default value for series is set to N (*number of the sets*) to get all the series included.
 In general, it is impractical to include more than 8 sums, so the suggestion is to include between 4 and 8 sums.
+In addition, cut-off probability for cut sets can be applied to discard sets with low probabilities.

 The Rare-Event Approximation
 =============================